-Let us consider the following examples:
+Consider the following examples:

-- (1) a.
+- (37) a.
 Tom only met $[Mary]F$ . - b.
 Tom met only $[Mary]F$ .

-We can see that in the sentence (1-a) the focus sensitive particle (only) is adjoined to VP and is dominated by an extended verbal projection.
-Hence, in (1-a) only has an adverbial function.
-On the other hand, in the sentence (1-b) the focus sensitive particle is dominated by a DP; since only is attached to the DP, it therefore has an attributive function.
+In sentence (37-a), the focus sensitive particle only is adjoined to the VP and is dominated by an extended verbal projection; hence, in (37-a) only has an adverbial function.
+On the other hand, in sentence (37-b) the focus sensitive particle is dominated by a DP; since only is attached to the DP, it therefore has an attributive function.

-To figure out if a given focus sensitive expression is adverbial or adnominal, it is necessary to have a general knowledge about syntax of the object language.
+To figure out whether a given focus sensitive expression is adverbial or adnominal, general knowledge about the syntax of the object language is essential.
 First of all, it is necessary to be familiar with its word order.
-Second, it is important to be able to distiniguish syntactical elements of the language.
-What is more, it must be checked if adverbial and adnominal positions are distinguishable in the given object language.
-Only than is it possible to differentiate adverbial and adnominal focus sensitive particles.
-We assume that a researcher already has this knowledge.
+Second, it is important to be able to distinguish the syntactic elements of the language.
+Moreover, it must be checked if adverbial and adnominal positions are distinguishable in the object language.
+Only then is it possible to differentiate adverbial and adnominal focus sensitive particles.
+It is assumed that the researcher already has this knowledge.